BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/covenants/venth.md

 ### <a href="https://www.wowhead.com/spell=316958/ashen-hallow" data-wowhead="spell=316958"></a>

 ---
-A very powerful healing and damage cooldown that will allow your group to do pulls they would not been able to do with other healers.
-Keep in mind this might be hard to get value out of in pug groups because you will be forced to pull very aggressively around this whenever it's available.
+A very powerful healing and damage cooldown that will allow your group to do pulls they would not be able to do with other healers.
+Keep in mind this might be hard to get value out of in pug groups since you will be forced to pull very aggressively around this whenever it's available.

 ### Soulbind & Conduits

 ---
-Your go to soulbind should be Theotar since it will provide with the highest damage output for your entire grp because Wasteland Propriety also it gives you 3% tea that will either give you Intellect, Haste, Vers or crit.
+Your go to soulbind should be Theotar since it will provide with the highest damage output for your entire grp because of Wasteland Propriety also it gives you 3% tea that will either give you Intellect, Haste, Vers or crit.

 Your setup should look like this: [Theotar Soulbind](https://www.wowhead.com/soulbind-calc/venthyr/theotar-the-mad-duke/paladin/Awa-774CBS1ECBUtdAgSBTD0CCUwEAgiFStjCDUsqgg).
 You should change
 <a href="https://www.wowhead.com/spell=339316/echoing-blessings" data-wowhead="spell=339316"></a> for